.png)

 Because over time, portfolios drift.
 Positions compound unevenly.
 Sectors become dominant.
 New holdings are added on top of old ones.
 What began as a thoughtful investment strategy can gradually evolve into something far more fragile — and far less intentional.

-The uncomfortable truth is simple: You can’t optimize what you don’t fully understand.
+The uncomfortable truth is simple: you can't optimize what you don't fully understand.

 .png)